HartmannDemoCode/designpatterndemo/README.md

 # Exercise for 2. sem students at EK

+## Design Principles: SOLID
+- Read this article to understand the SOLID principles: [SOLID Principles Explained](https://2semfall2025.kursusmaterialer.dk/toolbox/designpatterns/solid/)
+- Follow the instructions in each of the 5 files in the `solid` package to refactor the code to adhere to the SOLID principles (src.main.java.dk.ek.exercises.solid)

 ## Design patterns: Strategy, Factory and Decorator

 - You are given three pieces of poorly designed game code.
 Your task is to refactor each into a cleaner, extensible implementation using the correct design pattern.